thenocturnaldevgypsy/shell-batchfile-ts-website/README.md

 # ts_website_downtime
-Created a script to run some checks when the website is down for personal user
+Created a shell script to run some checks when the website is down for personal user